You can manage many aspects of your tenancy online through your MyTenancy account.

 Jenny Bojczuk on 01273 645486 or 07825 055503

-Jenny and Kate manage different properties.
+Jenny and Wendy manage different properties.
 If you are not sure who your Housing Officer is please contact us.

 It can include serious criminal incidents such as drug dealing and violent behaviour and non- criminal incidents such as noise and loud music.